Roof Replacement, Repair and Installation Costs in DuPage County

 Another type is the dimensional shingle.
 They are more costly than three-tab shingles, but last for around 30 years.
 Dimensional shingles are made of two or more layers and have a desirable aesthetic.

 There are also luxury asphalt shingles, which offer a multi-dimensional appearance for a specific look that befits period-style homes.
 Because they have extra layers to them, they will weigh more than other asphalt shingles.
 While these are more affordable than slate or cedar, luxury shingles are among the costliest type of asphalt shingle.

-Labor is also a major component going in to the overall cost.
+Labor is also a major component going in to the overall cost of asphalt shingle roof installation.
 The average contractor will charge between $2 and $3 per square foot of roof.
 Again, if you’ve got skylights, numerous vents and other features on your rooftop, that will increase labor costs.
 Furthermore, a roof steeper than 4.5 degrees will also increase labor.

 Cedar materials can cost around $14,000.
 People who choose this material are attracted by its undeniable beauty, but they also like it because it is long lasting and is resistant to pests.
 On top of that, cedar is a great insulator, which can begin to pay for itself in heating and cooling cost savings.
 Taking all of this into consideration, it’s easier to understand how a homeowner would justify the upfront cost of cedar.

 If you decide on cedar, make sure you’re bringing in a contractor with extensive experience in installing this type of system, as it does take a skilled hand to get it right.
 Given the other expenses involved with a roofing project, expect to pay somewhere in the neighborhood of $15,000 to $18,000 for a 20-square cedar roof.

 Cedar doesn’t stay beautiful on its own; while it does age over time and its appearance evolves, it must be properly maintained in order to age gracefully and perform exceptionally.